 Below are 10 facts about these dangerous natural occurrences.

 On March 18, 1925, a tornado began its path of destruction in southeastern Missouri through the south of Illinois and Indiana.
-It covered 219 miles in three hours, according to the Washington Post.
+It covered 219 miles in three hours, according to the National Weather Service.

 It killed nearly 700 people and is considered the longest-lasting tornado on record.

 "The EF5 El Reno, Oklahoma, tornado reached a width of about 2.6 miles [at its peak],” said John Lavin, AccuWeather's director of forensic services and a former storm warning meteorologist.

 The National Weather Service reported that it broke the previous record held by a 2.5-mile-wide F4 tornado that struck Hallam, Nebraska, in May 2004.